MarkusKerbl/UniverseTrip/README.md

 # UniverseTrip
-A glimpse into the structure of the universe
+A trip into the structure of the universe